 - Let the syrup cool down fully before transferring it to a clean, dry, air-tight bottle.
 Store refrigerated.

-1. Instead of pureeing the pulp in the mixer, you can squeeze out all the juice from it, adding a little water.
+1. You may also cook the java plums first, then squeeze out all the juice from them.
 That’s the procedure I followed while making this grape squash.

 2. Adjust the quantity of sugar, black salt, lemon juice and roasted cumin powder as per individual taste preferences.